meganz/mpenc_doc/source/topics.rst

 from previous approaches [09MPOM]_ [13GOTR]_ which achieve those via a separate cryptographic mechanism.
-We believe that our approach is a cleaner separation of concerns, requiring *no extra cryptography* beyond author authentication and reusing basic concepts from time-tested reliability algorithms such as TCP.
+We believe that our approach is a cleaner separation of concerns, requiring *no extra cryptography* beyond author authentication and reusing basic concepts from time-tested reliability protocols such as TCP.

-Additionally, our choice of mechanisms are intended to offer different levels of protection for these properties, under various attack scenarios:
+Our choice of mechanisms are intended to retain all these properties when under an active attack on the communication transport.
+Under stronger attacks, we have lower but still reasonable levels of protection:

-Under active communications attack:
-  Retain all security properties mentioned above, for all members.

 Under identity secrets leak against some targets (and active attack):
   Older sessions: